-- Application successful – the IST will register you with the Science Council as a registrant – to remain on the register you must renew your registration each year
+- The application is successful – the IST will register you with the Science Council.
+To remain on the register you must renew your IST membership and registration each year.

-- Application was partially successful but more evidence is required to meet with the requirements.
+- The application was deemed partially successful by the IST assessors, but more evidence is needed to meet with the requirements.
 You have three months to supply this evidence or your application will be rejected.
 Upon receipt of additional required evidence your assessors will reassess leading to either a successful application or a failed application.

 - The application was unsuccessful and you will not be registered.
 We will issue advice as to how you may achieve registrant status in the future.
 Registrants have the right to appeal if they consider that the registration application outcome is incorrect (see IST Appeals Procedure)